-Now into its teens, Sŵn Festival has undergone some changes over the years, but remains at the heart of the city's music offering during the Autumn.
-And if your idea of a good time is nipping in between multiple cosy venues across the city, grabbing the odd pint here and there and watching some of the best local and national rising stars, then this is the festival for you.
+Now into its teens, the annual Sŵn Festival has undergone some changes since it launched in 2007, but remains at the heart of the city's music offering.
+If your idea of a good time is nipping in between multiple cosy music venues across the city, grabbing the odd pint here and there and watching some of the best local and national rising stars, then this is the festival for you.

 The three-day festival takes place over one weekend in the autumn, where a handful of venues open their doors to all-day events, showcasing new music, emerging acts and homegrown artists.
 It was founded by former BBC Radio 1 DJ Huw Stephens and music promoter Jon Rostron, with the aim of celebrating and supporting new music coming in and out of Wales.
 While the line-up is peppered with lesser-known names, the live experiences always excite.

 Sŵn 2023 takes place from 20 - 22 October 2023, with the line up available on the Sŵn website.

 For me, Sŵn has always been about the smaller events that take place around the headline events.
 It's about wandering up and down Womanby Street (the symbolic home for most of the action), bumping into people you haven't seen for ages, striking up conversations with friendly strangers, and starting mosh pits in the street because the venue you want to get into is full, the band are in full flow and the queue is already up the street and round the corner.